-Summary of Plan proposals: A development consent order for Palm Paper 3 CCGT Power station Kings Lynn - a 162 megawatt Combined Cycle Gas Turbine - was taken in February 2016.
+Summary of Plan proposals: Development consent for Palm Paper 3 CCGT Power station Kings Lynn, a 162 megawatt Combined Cycle Gas Turbine, was granted in February 2016.

 The Site comprises two separate areas.
 When built, the CCGT plant will occupy an area of 3,500m2.
 Some areas will also be required during the construction phase for contractors' working areas and storage, and this will be contained within the present Palm Paper premises.
 This area is approximately 7,000m2 in size.